pinkygrocket/modsunder25k/README.md

 # Inclusion criteria

 * The mod must be below 25,000 downloads.
 For mods posted on both Curseforge and Modrinth, this is not cumulative.
-I may make a "Scaled Out" section for mods that have grown too large to include on the main list.
+I may make a "Scaled Out" section for mods that have grown too large to include on the main list, but were included in the past.
 * Ideally, the mod should be posted on CurseForge or Modrinth.
 No mods hosted by mirror/repost sites.
 I may post mods from other sites under certain circumstances, if they were posted by the author.
 * No mods made with MCreator.
 * No mods created for hacking, cheating, or piracy.